SRELETI/sreleti.github.io/about.md

   Hey there!
 I’m Sudeep Reddy Eleti, a software developer in Toronto.
 I’m responsible for everything on this site.
 This is <b>Sudeep on Software</b>, where I will be talking about Software development.
 </p>

-For my day job, I’m a software developer at IBM, working on developing a [multi-tenant Spark service](https://console.ng.bluemix.net/catalog/services/apache-spark/) on Bluemix cloud platform.
+For my day job, I’m a software developer at Thomson Reuters, working on re-architecting/migrating Thomson Reuters's financial models to AWS.

 <a href="http://www.sudeepreddyeleti.me/" target="_blank">My Website</a>